City of Santa Monica

 3. What will happen to the Fairview Branch Library?

-Following the opening of the Pico Branch Library, plans are to temporarily close the Fairview Branch Library for interior renovations in spring 2014.
+Following the opening of the Pico Branch Library, plans are to temporarily close the Fairview Branch Library for interior renovations in summer 2014.
 Similar to the improvements at the Montana Avenue Branch in 2012 and the Ocean Park Branch in 2011, the Fairview Branch will get new: carpet and paint, adult book and media shelving, service desk, more self check stations, reconfigured adult computer area and more.

 4. How is the new branch being paid for?